gusfrehse/square-chaos-game/README.md

 Look up the wikipedia for Chaos Game, or the Numberphile video (altough they do in triangles, but is the same principle): they can explain better than me.

+This was based in the The Coding Train(https://www.youtube.com/watch?v=7gNzMtYo9n4) video.